Initially Shop

 Many artists.
 Many different practices.

-Initially Shop currently features work from Sebastian Kravitz, Emma, Yutong Deng, and Entong Deng.
+Initially Shop currently features work from Sebastian Kravitz, Entong Deng, Emma, Yutong Deng and more.

 Each artist signs a licensing agreement before their work appears on any product.
 Each agreement specifies the royalty rate, payment schedule, and how their name and work can be described publicly.